libdebug/libdebug/docs/source/syscall_hooking.rst

     sys_hook = d.hook_syscall(syscall="open", on_enter=on_enter_open, on_exit=on_exit_open)

-If the user chooses to pass the common name of the syscall, a definition list for Linux syscalls will be fetched from `mebeim's syscall list list <https://syscalls.mebeim.net>`__.
+If the user chooses to pass the common name of the syscall, a definition list for Linux syscalls will be fetched from `mebeim's syscall list <https://syscalls.mebeim.net>`__.
 The list is then cached internally.

 You can enable and disable a syscall hook `sys_hook` with the `sys_hook.enable()` and `sys_hook.disable()` functions, respectively.